deis/steward/README.md

 # Steward

 This is the Kubernetes-native service broker.
-Modeled after the [CloudFoundry Service Broker System](https://docs.cloudfoundry.org/services/overview.html), it functions as a gateway from your cluster-aware applications to other services, both inside and outside your cluster.
+Modeled after the [CloudFoundry Service Broker System][cfbroker] it functions as a gateway from your cluster-aware applications to other services, both inside and outside your cluster.

 Specifically, its high-level goals are to: